Smart Entrepreneurs Treat Their Business Like A Chess Game

 Adaptability: The Winning Habit

 Your “perfect” idea flopped?
-Join the club.
+So join the club.

 The Mind Game of Business